shaziamuckram/git-homework/INSTALL.md

 # Prerequisites

  - Make sure that Git is able to run on your system.
- - Ensure latest versions of python
+ - Ensure latest versions of python is installed in your system.

 # Run the Project
   - Clone the repository by saying git clone <repository-link>